slunicko-ondra/foxtrot/game_design.md

 As a flag, submit the name and version of service running on the web server.

 **Hints**:

 Hint 1 (What to look for?): Web servers usually run on port 80, try looking for that.

 Hint 2 (What tool to use?): Use the command-line tool **nmap**.

+Hint 3 (What range to use?): Have you heard about CIDR Notation?
+It can save you some time if you use subnet mask /24.

 **Solution**:
 ***#TODO***